enricovara/AV_waveform_visualiser/README.md

 - **Extract Streams**: Splits the video into separate audio and video streams.
 - **Audio Processing**: Downsamples and pads the audio stream.
 - **Video Processing**: Downsamples video frames and extends them vertically to make space for sound visualization.
-- **Sound Visualization**: Generates sound wave visualizations for each video frame and integrates them into the video.
+- **Sound Visualization**: Generates several sound wave visualizations (at different time-axis zoom levels) for each video frame and integrates them into the video.
 - **Final Composition**: Combines the processed video with the original audio, incorporating the sound visualizations into the final video output.

 ![Example](examples/example.png "This is a screenshot of an example input.")